 Water that contains bicarbonate ions with free carbon dioxide dissolves the calcium carbonate in concrete.
 In essence, cement in the concrete reacts with the carbon dioxide in the air or water.
 This effect is known as carbonation.
 The acidic reaction sometimes occurs when concrete is exposed to salts or acid rain.

 Carbonation lowers concrete’s pH, affecting its ability to hold the components within it together.
 When exposed to acidic environments, concrete dissolves into sand and rocks.
-This effect is dangerous in buildings because carbonation in concrete may eventually affect steel reinforcements and attack their protective layer of iron oxide, leading to corrosion.
+This effect is dangerous in buildings because the carbonation in concrete may eventually affect steel reinforcements and attack their protective layer of iron oxide, leading to corrosion.
 As steel corrodes, it can expand up to six times its size.
 The resulting pressure can cause the already weakened concrete around it to break and crack.

 Preventing pH Problems in Concrete